How to Configure Spaces Access Logs

 Spaces Object Storage is an S3-compatible object storage service.
 Spaces buckets let you store and serve large amounts of data, and the built-in CDN minimizes page load times and improves performance.

-Now in public preview, Spaces buckets automatically generate detailed logs of reads, writes, and deletions of objects in your buckets.
-You can configure this feature using the S3 API.
+Spaces buckets automatically generate detailed logs of reads, writes, and deletions of objects in your buckets, as well as origin endpoints in the Amazon S3 Server Access Log format.
+You can configure this feature using the S3 API or Terraform.
 Using the PutBucketLogging S3 API requires an access key with “Full Access” permissions on all buckets.

 Spaces access logs are designed to be delivered within an hour but may take as long as two hours or more.